graphql/graphql-http/docs/interfaces/HandlerOptions.md

 If you return `ExecutionArgs` from the callback, it will be used instead of trying to build one internally.
 In this case, you are responsible for providing a ready set of arguments which will be directly plugged in the operation execution.

+If you return an array of `GraphQLError` from the callback, they will be reported to the client while complying with the spec.

 Omitting the fields `contextValue` from the returned `ExecutionArgs` will use the provided `context` option, if available.